-“Islamism is once again trying to eliminate the biggest obstacle to the establishment of the Great Turan Caliphate – the first Christian people,” wrote an Armenian pastor to Barnabas Fund .
-He was recalling the terrible Armenian Genocide of a century ago and the long history of Armenian Christianity, dating back to about 301 AD.
+“Islamism is once again trying to eliminate the biggest obstacle to the establishment of the Great Turan Caliphate – the first Christian people,” wrote an Armenian pastor to Barnabas Aid .
+He was recalling the terrible Armenian Genocide of a century ago and the long history of Armenian Christianity, dating back to about 301 A.D.

-Thousands of Armenian Christians, especially women, children and elderly, have fled to neighbouring Armenia.
+Thousands of Armenian Christians in Azerbaijan, especially women, children and elderly, have fled to neighboring Armenia.
 But this desperately poor country, afflicted with Covid-19, struggles to provide for the new arrivals.
 Many people have opened their homes to give shelter to acquaintances or strangers, but who will provide food for the refugees?
 And what about warm clothes for the children, with winter approaching in a country where temperatures will drop well below freezing?

 The many wounded from Nagorno-Karabakh are filling the hospitals of Armenia, forcing Covid-19 patients to be cared for at home.
-Barnabas Fund has been asked to provide oxygen concentrators to help very sick Covid-19 patients being nursed at home.
+Barnabas Aid has been asked to provide oxygen concentrators to help very sick Covid-19 patients being treated at home.

-Armenian Christians in Armenia are standing by to deliver food and clothing.
+Armenian Christians in their home country are standing by to deliver food and clothing.
 But they need your help to provide these items.